Africa Writes – Exeter Book Club Presents: Abdulrazak Gurnah’s Afterlives

 Taking up where his 1994 Booker finalist novel Paradise left off, Abdulrazak Gurnah transports his readers back to the First World War in his latest novel Afterlives.
 This coming-of-age novel follows the unanchored adolescent lives of Ilyas, Hamza and Afiya disrupted by the war in the early twentieth century, and interrogates the personal and political cost of rebellion.

 Ilyas is stolen by the askari, a Swahili and Arabic name for the German colonial troops, Schutzruppe.
 Years later he returns home orphaned and his sister, Afiya, given away.
 Hamza is not stolen, but was sold and comes of age in the army.
 Ilyas and Hamza’s experience in the askari during the war form the nexus of Afterlives.
 Meanwhile a quiet and resilient romance buds between Hamza and Afiya.

-Praised by Giles Foden as ‘one of Africa’s greatest living writers’, award-winning author Adbulrazak Gurnah will be in conversation to discuss the power and essence of how compelling characters drive a story forward in Afterlives.
+Praised by Giles Foden as ‘one of Africa’s greatest living writers’, award-winning author Abdulrazak Gurnah will be in conversation with Novuyo Rosa Tshuma to discuss the power and essence of how compelling characters drive a story forward in Afterlives.
 We welcome you to join us even if you haven’t read the book!
 In fact we have an excerpt you can delve into beforehand, check it out right here.

 About the event:

 This event is part of the Africa Writes – Exeter Book Club series which is being launched through Exeter’s UNESCO City of Literature Programme.
 More information on the Africa Writes – Exeter Book Club will be coming soon.